Nassau Avenue station: History

 This station opened on August 19, 1933 as the initial terminal station for the IND Crosstown Line.
 With the completion of the Crosstown Line on July 1, 1937, Nassau Avenue ceased to be the line's terminal.

+New York City councilmember Lincoln Restler founded a volunteer group, the Friends of MTA Station Group, in early 2023 to advocate for improvements to the Nassau Avenue station and four other subway stations in Brooklyn.

 Station layout

 This underground station has two tracks and two side platforms.
+The G stops at the station at all times.
+The station is between Greenpoint Avenue to the north and Metropolitan Avenue to the south.

 Both platforms have a green trim line with a black border and mosaic name tablets reading "NASSAU AVE." in white sans-serif lettering on a black background and green border.
 Small "NASSAU" tile captions in white lettering on a black background run directly below the trim line and directional signs in the same style are below some of the name tablets.
+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.
 Green I-beam columns run along both platforms at regular intervals with alternating ones having the standard black name plate in white lettering.

 North of the station is a diamond crossover switch, allowing terminating trains to reverse direction.
 These switches were used in regular service until July 1, 1937, when the remainder of the Crosstown Line opened.
 Prior to that, Nassau Avenue was the line's southern terminus.
 South of the station, the line shifts from Manhattan Avenue onto Union Avenue, running diagonally under McCarren Park.